brainglobe/brainglobe.github.io/docs/source/about.md

 # About

 ## Introduction
-The BrainGlobe Initiative (BGI) was established by researchers at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/) and the [Technical University of Munich](https://www.tum.de/en/).
+The BrainGlobe Initiative (BGI) was originally established by researchers at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/) and the [Technical University of Munich](https://www.tum.de/en/).

+We collaborate with the [EBRAINS](https://www.ebrains.eu/) national node at the [University of Oslo](https://www.uio.no/english/) to establish and implement standards for atlases and their metadata.

 The core goal of BrainGlobe is to develop a suite of Python-based software tools for computational neuroanatomy.
 We have developed several software packages to access, analyze and visualize anatomical data.
 By ensuring the